AdriaBaro/adriabaro.github.io/projects/spanner/text.md

 </figure></center>

 ### PROTOTYPE AND RESULTS

 The final design of the torque-limiting spanner was protoyped.
 It was manufactured using a water jet cutting machine, thanks to the company [AMARI METALS IBERICA, S.L.](https://www.aalco.es/) that accepted to collaborate with the project.
 The prototype can be observed in *Fig.6.*.
 <center><figure>
   <img src="Spanner_prototype.jpeg" alt="Spanner protoype<" style="width:70%" class="center">
   <figcaption>Fig.6: Spanner protoype</figcaption>
 </figure></center>
+Finally, the protoype was tested in the lab to validate all the previous work.
+The spanner failed at the specified torque during the failure test, proving that the design process and calculations were correct.

 ### THE TEAM
 This project was performed with two fellow students of the same degree.
 Each of us was involved in all the parts.